Skip to main content

 Sarah Judd-Lam - Executive Manager, Policy Development and Research, Carers NSW

-The Carer Knowledge Exchange is a partnership project between Carers NSW and the Institute for Public Policy and Governance at the University of Technology Sydney, proudly funded by the NSW Government.
+The Carer Knowledge Exchange is a partnership project between Carers NSW and the Institute for Public Policy and Governance at the University of Technology Sydney.
 It brings together carers, researchers, students, decision makers, professionals and service providers to share their knowledge about carers and learn from each other, with the aim of improving outcomes for carers across Australia.
+This session will share the purpose, achievements and findings of the project.
+It will also share how the community sector can share their own research, participate in events and communities of practice, and use the many carer resources that are available for researchers, policy makers, practitioners and carers.

 Thank you Ellis, Carrie and Laura for the richly informative presentations.
 I was NUDGED to think about INVOLVEMENT, and ETHICAL and SAFE research.
 Great discussion and emerging areas for future sessions. - attendee feedback from 25 August